osherjacobs/LabWork_Findings/etw_ps_blind.md

 High Mandatory Level
 ```

 No Defender alert observed.
 No 4104 generated.
-The only noise during the session was a sample submission popup in a separate unblinded PS window — not the operational window, not blocking.
+The only noise during the session was a sample submission popup — source unattributed, not blocking, and not correlating to activity in the operational window.

 ---